ahmedr395/my-test-PR/README.md

-# this is a test repofor the practicals
+# this is a test repo for the practicals. i have updated the readme file.